-David Hsu focuses his practice on patent preparation, prosecution, and related counseling in the areas of electronics, software, and telecommunications.
+David Hsu is a registered patent attorney who focuses his practice on patent preparation, prosecution, and related counseling in the areas of electronics, software, and telecommunications.

 David worked for the firm as a summer associate and law clerk prior to becoming an associate.
 While attending law school, David was an Associate Student Writing Editor of the Georgia State University Law Review.
 Additionally, as a member of the Georgia State University Moot Court Board, David served as a competitor in the Saul Lefkowitz Trademark Moot Court Competition and a coach for the AIPLA Giles Sutherland Rich Moot Court Competition.